-We were also fortunate enough to meet James’ parents, wife and one of his two daughters — all some of the warmest, most kind people you’d ever want to meet.
+We were also fortunate enough to meet James’ parents, wife and one of his daughters — all some of the warmest people you’d ever want to meet.
 This special family welcomed us into their home, farm, and yes, their airplane hanger.
-After all, what potato farmer doesn’t also have a collection of historic airplanes, that he and his entire family fly!?

 - 4 to 5 cups vegetable stock